hephaestus-compiler-project/types-bug-study-artifact/categorization/source/characteristics.rst

 Intersection Types
 ^^^^^^^^^^^^^^^^^^

-The case makes use of intersection types (#TODO only).
+The test case makes use of intersection types (Scala only).

 Example: